fmhy/edit/docs/beginners-guide.md

 > What is Port Forwarding?
 Do I need it?

 [Port forwarding](https://wispydocs.pages.dev/torrenting/#port-forwarding) (having an open port) is an essential part of torrenting and it's recommended to set it up.
-While it's not strictly needed, it benefits the swarm, can sometimes boost download speeds, and improves connectability for torrents with fewer seeds.
+While it's not strictly needed, it benefits the swarm, can sometimes boost download speeds, and improves connectivity for torrents with fewer seeds.

 ***